 SQL nodes and batch synchronization nodes

-Scheduling parameters are configured for SQL nodes and batch synchronization nodes using a method that is suitable for most types of nodes.
+Scheduling parameters are configured for SQL nodes and batch synchronization nodes by using a method that is suitable for most types of nodes.
 You can reference the method to configure scheduling parameters for most types of nodes.
 In this example, a MaxCompute SQL node is used.
 This section describes how to assign custom parameters to custom variables, and how to reference the custom variables in code.

 Specific nodes do not support scheduling parameters.
 For more information about whether a type of node supports scheduling parameters, see the documentation of the type of node.